-The major issue overshadowing the potential of Iran's construction and infrastructure industry is the ongoing tension surrounding its nuclear programme.
-Although the signing of an interim accord that saw the easing of some sanctions in place on Iran has had a positive impact on Iran's economy, a host of technical and political challenges will hinder the completion of a long-term deal.
+International sanctions on account of Iran's contentious nuclear programme have deterred foreign investment in infrastructure.
+Although the signing of an interim accord that saw the easing of some sanctions has had a positive impact on Iran's economy, a host of technical and political challenges will hinder the completion of a long-term deal.